Girish21/HTTP-Caching/README.md

 If the cached resource is not stale, the server asks the client to use the cached resource and does not send the full response payload.

-Checking the netwroks tab confirms that the whole payload is not sent over the network, and the payload size has gone from **_180KB_** to **_113B_** 🤯.
+Checking the network tab confirms that the whole payload is not sent over the network, and the payload size has gone from **_180KB_** to **_113B_** 🤯.

 (there is a package to generate ETag, so no need to memorize this above syntax to generate ETags.
-And if we use `express` as our server, it generates `ETag` by default for all the end points, and also validates the version of cached resource if the request has `If-None-Match` header in the request)
+And if we use `express` as our server, it generates `ETag` by default for all the endpoints, and also validates the version of cached resource if the request has `If-None-Match` header in the request)

 ## Stale While Revalidate

-This term is gaining lot of traction.
+This term is gaining a lot of traction.
 Next.js released a new feature ISR (Incremental Static Regeneration) last year.
 What this is beyond the scope of today's talk, I'll try to cover it in a future talk.
 We'll see a version of it today.

 ### Problem with ETag

-The problem with ETag is to validate the staleness of a cached resource the client/cache store has to reach the origin server to verify the ETag, but if the server is another "Global" region, or the server is just slow we are not gaining much performance by just relying on the ETag, sure we're transfering less data over the wire, but we don't gain much performance and the website will not feel "snappy".
+The problem with ETag is to validate the staleness of a cached resource the client/cache store has to reach the origin server to verify the ETag, but if the server is another "Global" region, or the server is just slow we are not gaining much performance by just relying on the ETag, sure we're transferring fewer data over the wire, but we don't gain much performance and the website will not feel "snappy".

 This is where CDN comes in.
-What CDN does is take the resources from the origin server and keep the resources close to the users across the "global" regions, so the latency will be low and with proper cache configurations the CDN will not even check the origin server before delivering content to the client.
+What CDN does is take the resources from the origin server and keep the resources close to the users across the "global" regions, so the latency will be low and with proper cache configurations, the CDN will not even check the origin server before delivering content to the client.
 Let's see how.

 I have not disclosed another `Cache-Control` directive yet.

 ### s-maxage

 `max-age` directive is used by `private` cache stores (the client), but we can also cache the resources in a CDN.
 We can get a question if the resources can be cased at the client, why do we need a CDN?
-One of the obvious reasons is we can purge a CDNs cache, but we have no control over the users client cache.
+One of the obvious reasons is we can purge a CDNs cache, but we have no control over the user's client cache.
 If a bad resource is cached indefinitely at the client, there is no way to purge it unless it is done by the user.
-So how do we cache it at the CDN.
+So how do we cache it at the CDN?

-CDNs come under the cache store category of `shared` caches (shared between multiple users), and `s-maxage` controls the "freshness" of a source in a shared cache store.
+CDNs come under the cache-store category of `shared` caches (shared between multiple users), and `s-maxage` controls the "freshness" of a source in a shared cache-store.

 ### How does it help?